compsocialscience/summer-institute/2022/covenant-university/travel.md

 ## Travel

-SICSS-Nigeria will cover the cost of a return economy-class flight to and from Covenant University for international participants.
+SICSS-Covenant will cover the cost of a return economy-class flight to and from Covenant University for international participants.
 Due to funding limitations, we can only provide travel assistance up to a fixed cap for participants coming from outside Nigeria.
 We are not able to reimburse participants for local transportation costs, including transport from participants’ homes to the airport, COVID-19 test costs or others.
 Accepted participants are encouraged to search for additional funding to cover other travel-associated costs.

 ## Accommodation & Meals